MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 6. Check for svc-LocalAgent$ rights to path (NTFS and share permissions).

 ## Error: "Unable to load DLL 'FabricClient.dll':"
 If you receive this error, close and reopen PowerShell.
-If the error still occurrs, restart the machine.
+If the error still occurs, restart the machine.

 ## What Cluster ID in Agent config should be used
 The Cluster ID can be any GUID.
 This GUID is used for tracking purposes.